mslinn/awsLambdaTest/HTTP_API.md

 The HTTP API features a
 [quick create](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop.html#http-api-examples.cli.quick-create)
+capability that creates:
+1. An HTTP API in front of a Lambda.
+2. A default catch-all route.
-capability that creates an API with a Lambda or HTTP integration, and a default catch-all route, and a default stage that is configured to automatically deploy changes (to the Lambda?).
+3. A default stage that is configured to automatically deploy changes (to the Lambda?).

 If you wish to type along and have not already performed the instructions on the [previous page](REGISTER.md) please do so now.